brungerlab/single_molecule_matlab_scripts/fusion_detector/FusionDetectorREADME.md

 Function and use:
 Hello!
 And welcome to the Fusion Detector 2.0.8, created by Jeremy Leitz and John Peters in the Brunger lab @ Stanford university.

 The fusion detector works to detect abrupt step-wise INCREASES in fluorescence data.
 Data is first subtracted by background, then analyzed for potential increases in fluorescence.
 Increases are detected by combining two methods: First is the use of the findchangepts function added to Matlab 2017 (https://www.mathworks.com/help/signal/ref/findchangepts.html), the second is a sliding window analysis of the fluorescent traces looking for points that satisfy criteria determined by the user.
 Those inputs are described briefly below and illustrated in FusionDetectorTheoryFig.png.
-The fusion detector assumes that the data files are organized as a 5 column text file where column #1 is time, #2 is fluorescence values of the first channel, #3 is the background fluorescence of the same channel, #4 is the fluorescence values of the second channel and #5 is the background fluorescence of the second channel.
+The fusion detector assumes that the data files are organized as a 5 column text file where column #1 is time, #2 is fluorescence value of the first channel, #3 is the background fluorescence of the same channel, #4 is the fluorescence value of the second channel and #5 is the background fluorescence of the second channel.

 Upon running the detector, a gui should appear which will contain several variables that may be adjusted by the user to tailor the detector to the user's data.
 File Type: This is the prefix of title of your data, for example if your files are called Film1_data1, Film1_data2...
 Then the input here would be "Film1_data*".
 Please note that the "*" is required.